forsler-stjerna/fskab-web-map/README.md

 - [ ] Create an algorithm that returns a grouping of coordinates using the zoom input.
 - All coordinates need to be grouped (but can be alone in a group).
 - The zoom variable should change the distance with which coordinates can be grouped so that higher values gives larger groups.
-- a zoom value of 0 gives each coordinate it's own group.
+- A zoom value of 0 gives each coordinate it's own group.

 - [ ] Create an algorithm that calculates the shortest path between all of the coorinates inputted.
 - The first coordinate in the input will be the start of the path and the last one will be the end.

 - [ ] Write appropriate tests for both algorithms.

+- [ ] Add a form and an endpoint to create a new coordinate.

+- [ ] Make it possible to add a coordinate by interacting with the map.